GravitonINC/Streamer-Assets/README.md

 [OBS Multistream Plug In](https://obsproject.com/forum/resources/multiple-rtmp-outputs-plugin.964/) : Plug In for OBS to stream to multiple RTMP server's at once

-[Stylized Chat Overlay](https://github.com/steveseguin/social_stream) : requires some technical knowhow.
+[Stylized Chat Overlay](https://github.com/steveseguin/social_stream) : requires some technical know-how

+[Nox](https://www.bignox.com/) : Android emulator for your desktop so you can stream easily